jinjiang1997/DDC-MV/README.md

 # Data-for-data-driven-control-of-marine-vehicles

 We provide input/state data obtained from a Marine Vehicle model and use it to generate data suitable for data-driven controller design.
+Data sets 'MVdata.mat', 'MVdata1.mat', 'MVdataf.mat', and 'MVdataf1.mat' correspond to the data used in the design of 'Back1', 'Back2', 'FT1', 'FT2' in our paper.